CIT heists: Senzo Mchunu celebrates cops as they bust CIT suspects in EC

-1 CIT Suspect Killed in Shootout With Eastern Cape SAPS, Minister Senzo McHunu Lauds Police
+2 Cash in Transit Heist Suspects Arrested After Eastern Cape Shootout, Minister McHunu Lauds Cops

 - The South African Police Service in the Eastern Cape arrested two suspects after they got into a shootout with cash-in-transit heist suspects